mautic/developer-documentation-new/.github/CONTRIBUTING.md

    You can [download and install GitHub CLI](https://cli.github.com/) on your computer if you'd like.
 It could save you time to work on your GitHub workflow with GitHub CLI, particularly if you want to assist with code reviews.

+> [!TIP]
+>
+> If you'd rather watch a video on setting up the local environment, you can find the [short tutorial on YouTube](https://www.youtube.com/watch?v=Hnzp-aJ4NWA).
+Otherwise, you can follow the instructions provided in the next section.

 <!-- vale on -->

 #### Setting up local environment